-F. Burn Rates and Operating Efficiency For maximum operating efficiency
+F. Burn Rates and Operating Efficiency

 This wood appliance has a manufacturer-set minimum low burn rate that must not be altered.
 It is against federal regulations to alter this setting or otherwise operate this wood appliance in a manner inconsistent with operating instructions in this manual.